Can agentic AI fix the network build problem?

 “The problem that you see today in the buildout of networks, 98% of them come in late or over budget or both.
 So there is a massive economic imperative,” he said.

-Improving accuracy of project execution
+AI-driven project execution

-“What’s really interesting about the new advancements in AI — and particularly agentic AI — is that…instead of..actually interrogating an entire database at once, you essentially break it down into modules…you atomize it,” he said.
+“What’s really interesting about the new advancements in AI — and particularly agentic AI — is that…instead of..actually interrogating an entire database at once, you essentially break it down into modules…you atomize it,” Rose said.
 “And by atomizing it, you actually then are able to interrogate those different discrete areas and then combine using interesting prompts.
 You can actually interrogate that data in a dynamic way and then get the types of answers that you’re looking for.”

 “When you bring those things together, what you end up finding is that the accuracy of your completion process or your closeout process is far greater,” he said.

-Asked if AI could expedite the broadband permitting process, Rose said, “It is more about trying to make sure that the ecosystem plays friendly…that is still an area for us to work on together.”
+Asked if AI could also expedite the long-drawn broadband permitting process, Rose said, “It is more about trying to make sure that the ecosystem plays friendly…that is still an area for us to work on together.”

-“The machine or the AI does the thinking for you.
-That’s a huge change, and it just means that the work quality goes up and the stress goes down.”
+“The machine or the AI does the thinking for you,” he said.
+“That’s a huge change, and it just means that the work quality goes up and the stress goes down.”

 ABOUT AUTHOR